Chuck Novak, incumbent Ely mayor, upset by Eric Urbas

 “I’m living on a Range that is not really thriving,” Novak told the newspaper based in northern Minnesota.
 “Especially Ely.

-Novak was the only one of the six mayors facing a re-election challenger on the ballot Tuesday — Babbitt Mayor Andrea Zupancich, Eveleth Mayor Robert Vlaisavljevich and Two Harbors Mayor Chris Swanson ran unopposed — while Chisholm Mayor John Champa faced a potential recall petition by residents.
+Novak was the only one of the six mayors facing a re-election challenger on the ballot Tuesday — Babbitt Mayor Andrea Zupancich and Eveleth Mayor Robert Vlaisavljevich ran unopposed — while Chisholm Mayor John Champa faced a potential recall petition by residents.

 Novak said at the time he supported copper-nickel mining projects near Ely as a means to boost the city’s economy, which was dealt another blow earlier this year when its only car dealership closed.
 “Roaring back to life?”
 Novak added.
 “Do you think I’ve gone off my rocker?”